Fridtjof Nansen: Expedition

 Over the next few days, the party struggled to ascend.
 The inland ice had a treacherous surface with many hidden crevasses and the weather was bad.
 Progress stopped for three days because of violent storms and continuous rain one time.
 The last ship was due to leave Christianhaab by mid-September.
 They would not be able to reach it in time, Nansen concluded on 26 August.
-He ordered a change of course due west, towards Godthaab; a shorter journey by at least 150 km.
+He ordered a change of course due west, towards Godthaab, a shorter journey by at least 150 km.
 The rest of the party, according to Nansen, "hailed the change of plan with acclamation."

 They continued climbing until 11 September and reached a height of 2719 m above sea level.
-Temperatures on the icecap summit of the icecap dropped to -45 C at night.
-From then on the downward slope made travelling easier.
+Temperatures on the summit of the icecap dropped to -45 C at night.
+From then on, the downward slope made travelling easier.
 Yet, the terrain was rugged and the weather remained hostile.
 Progress was slow: fresh snowfalls made dragging the sledges like pulling them through sand.

 On 26 September, they battled their way down the edge of a fjord westward towards Godthaab.
 Sverdrup constructed a makeshift boat out of parts of the sledges, willows, and their tent.
-Three days later, Nansen and Sverdrup began the last stage of the journey; rowing down the fjord.
+Three days later, Nansen and Sverdrup began the last stage of the journey, rowing down the fjord.

 On 3 October, they reached Godthaab, where the Danish town representative greeted them.
-He first informed Nansen that he secured his doctorate, a matter that "could not have been more remote from [Nansen's] thoughts at that moment."
+He first informed Nansen that he had secured his doctorate, a matter that "could not have been more remote from [Nansen's] thoughts at that moment."
 The team accomplished their crossing in 49 days.
 Throughout the journey, they maintained meteorological and geographical and other records relating to the previously unexplored interior.

 The rest of the team arrived in Godthaab on 12 October.
 Nansen soon learned no ship was likely to call at Godthaab until the following spring.
 Still, they were able to send letters back to Norway via a boat leaving Ivigtut at the end of October.
 He and his party spent the next seven months in Greenland.
 On 15 April 1889, the Danish ship Hvidbjørnen finally entered the harbour.
 Nansen recorded: "It was not without sorrow that we left this place and these people, among whom we had enjoyed ourselves so well."